DaemonLoki/stefanblos-website/Content/posts/natural-language-on-ios.md

 I think this is an excellent question and exactly the right approach.
 Instead of just putting it into our apps because it is hype we should ask ourselves how we can improve the experience for our users and give our apps superpowers.

-With this article I hope to have shown you a few examples of what is possible once more developers will just see machine learning and natural language processing as part of their toolbelt to build great apps and enrichen the lives of many.
+With this article I hope to have shown you a few examples of what is possible once more developers will just see machine learning and natural language processing as part of their toolbelt to build great apps and enrich the lives of many.

 I will cover the technical implementations in a series of future posts, so stay tuned for that.
 If you have questions or other feedback I'd love to hear from you [on Twitter](https://twitter.com/stefanjblos).
 My DMs are always open, also if you like to discuss ideas and potential use-cases.